SummerWang00/Raspberry-Pi-Projects/README.md

-# Welcome to my Raspberry Pi Repository!
+# Welcome to my Raspberry Pi Project Repository!
 This is a repo for my Raspberry Pi projects including internship projects.
 All the source code are either taken from the open source PN532 module example code or written by me.
 I am learning embedded systems and I hope to create exciting projects absed on the Raspberry Pi microcontroller.
 I am going to utilize this repo to organize my code, pictures/links to resources of my projects on Notion page.